 As RAINN’s Jennifer Marsh told PolicyMic, “Male victims often feel as though there must be something ‘not right’ with them if they did not want or enjoy the attack.”

-The presence of an erection does not indicate consent, either; unwanted arousal can happen to both men and women during a sexual assault.
+The presence of an erection does not indicate consent, either; unwanted arousal can happen to with all types of genitals during a sexual assault.

 6. Boys Don’t Need the HPV Vaccine